 Place into a greased bowl, cover and allow to rise for about an hour, or until it has doubled in size.

 Knock back and form into 4oz balls which should be placed on a greased baking tray and covered with towels.
-Allow to rise for a further hour.
+Allow to rise for at least further hour, depending on temperature.
+I have found that 1 hour 20 minutes is fine and makes for a slightly lighter bread.

 Glaze the tops of the cakes with melted butter whilst still warm and allow to cool on a wire cooling tray.